Welcome

 Extending Hospitality & Welcoming

-Like Christ, we share with all, an open-minded, non- judgmental spirit of welcome.
+Like Christ, we share an open-minded, non-judgmental spirit of welcome.

 Growing In Faith